AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Overview/get-started/gs-getting-started-intro.md

 ---
-uid: gsGettingStartedOCS
+uid: gsGetStartedOCS
 ---

-# Getting Started with OSIsoft Cloud Services
+# Get started with OSIsoft Cloud Services

 This is an introduction to the main features of OSIsoft Cloud Services (OCS) using the OCS portal.